 It just sits on top of the fence, barely noticeable unless you knew about it already.

-Some cats eventually stop trying to escape.(some won’t)
+Most cats eventually stop trying to escape.(some won’t)

 It is DIY and a satisfying project with a positive result.